 of the GAIT clinical test published in 2006 by the prestigious New England

-, which suggested that chondroitin sulphate reduce
+Journal of Medicine, which suggested that chondroitin sulphate reduce

 synovial membrane inflammation in knee osteoarthritis patients.